 Hi Everyone, Renee Lacroix here.
 I have lived on the lake since 1950, summers only.
 I received my B.S. degree in Environmental Science from the University of Washington.
 My mother served on the board at least 20 years, so I am following in her footsteps.
 I ran the lake study from 1974 to 1986.
 I love Twin Lakes ever since I could walk and I hope to keep that way for my grandchildren.

 I am a retired owner of a manufacturing business in Rathdrum, and bring my business perspectives to the board.
 As an engineer/mad scientist, I hope to apply these skills to future projects the board undertakes.

 We built our home on Lower Twin 10 years ago and had a love affair with the lake ever since.

 As a boat builder, I have special affinity for Twin Lakes, since all but one of my boats have been commissioned on Twin Lakes.
 I’m on the lake most of the boating season in my electric Nika Marie or one of my wooden kayaks.
 There is also time spent with my grand daughters trying to catch a “big one” from our dock.

-I am a somewhat newcomer to North Idaho and Twin Lakes, but in the past five years I have fallen in love with our little lakes.
-As the Interim Director of Twinlow Camp on the lower lake, I see it as my duty to help out our community whenever possible.
+I am a somewhat newcomer to North Idaho and Twin Lakes, but in the past seven years I have fallen in love with our little lakes.
+As the Director of Twinlow Camp on the lower lake, I see it as my duty to help out our community whenever possible.
 When the opportunity to serve on this board was offered to me, I saw it as a part of my ministry to serve however I could.
 Twinlow Camp has a long history on this lake, we celebrated 90 years in 2018, and I hope that I can help protect our beautiful lake for future generations to enjoy.